globus/globus-compute/docs/endpoints/endpoint_examples.rst

 While Globus Compute is in use on various systems around the world, getting to a working configuration that matches the underlying system constraints and the requirements of the site-administrator often takes trial and error.
-Below are example configurations for some well-known systems that are known to work.
+Below are example user endpoint configuration templates for some well-known systems that are known to work.
 These serve as a reference for getting started.

 If you would like to add your system to this list please contact the Globus Compute Team via `Slack <https://funcx.slack.com/>`_.
 (The `#help channel`_ is a good place to